sagemath/trac_to_gh/Issue 1856.md

 # Issue 1856: 3d graphics -- bug in setting options via the show command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1856

 Original creator: was